 - Lights On: Install motion sensor-operated lights of the highest safe wattage aimed at the bird feeders.
 Bears will trigger the lights when they approach and will not like the disruption to their vision.
 Most bears will then head for darker areas away from the feeders where they feel more secure.

 - Keep Fences in Good Repair: If your property has fences, make them more bear-resistant.
-Strong metal fences at least six feet tall are best for deterring bears, and gates should be kept closed at all times.
+Strong metal fences at least six feet tall are best for deterring bears, and gates should be kept securely closed at all times.

 None of these methods are 100 percent effective on their own and it can be challenging to completely bear-proof a bird feeder.
 The best way to protect bird feeders from bears is to use several techniques so the bears cannot get an easy meal.
-The harder the food is to access, the more likely it is the bears will leave it alone.
+The harder the food is to access, the more likely it is the bears will leave feeders alone.

 When Bears Won’t Leave

 Bears can be more than a nuisance at bird feeders.
 Not only can they damage or destroy feeders and consume expensive seed quickly, but being at the feeders can endanger the bears and make them more of a danger to humans.
-By knowing how to make feeders less bear-friendly, it is possible to still enjoy backyard birds without a surprise visit from a much larger hungry guest.
+By knowing how to make feeders less bear-friendly, it is possible to still enjoy birds without a surprise visit from a much larger hungry guest.